openstack/ossa/doc/source/vmt-process.rst

     Affects: <=8.1.0 and ==9.0.0

-CVE Request Email (Private Issues)
+CVE request email (private issues)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * *To:* CNA